yuansfer/yuansfer-mobile-sdk-android/README.md

 English | [中文文档](README_zh.md)

 ## Introduction
-yuansfer-payment-android is a project that aggregates WeChat、Alipay or Braintree payments, It mainly provides apps to quickly access APIs for many payments.
+This is a project that aggregates WeChat、Alipay or Braintree payments, It mainly provides apps to quickly access APIs for many payments.

 ## Quick integration
 * Add jitpack and Alibaba Cloud mirror url to the build.gradle file under the project.
 If Alipay is integrated, specify the aar directory.